 Tip #3: Look the part

-Remember that you are probably the first face of the company the candidates see and meet — so make sure you’re presenting your organization in a positive and professional manner.
+Remember that you are probably the first face of the company the candidates see and meet — so, make sure you’re portraying your organization in a positive light.

 Try to sit closer to the camera with your shoulders expanded, relaxed, and centered on the screen.